 Host policies are necessarily domain-specific and have to be written manually in our current prototype.
-Though our experiments (Section 6.4) suggest that the effort required to write policies in Transcript is comparable to that required in other systems, writing policies is admittedly a difficult exercise and further research is needed to develop tools for policy authors to debug/verify the completeness of their policies.
-However, iblock policies once written can be reused across
+Though our experiments (Section 6.4) suggest that the effort required to write policies in Transcript is comparable to that required in other systems, writing policies is admittedly a difficult exercise.
+Further research is needed to develop tools for policy authors to debug/verify the completeness of their policies.
+Nevertheless, we outline a set of "best practices" below to avoid common pitfalls.